AbuTalha3/react-csp-metric-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Microverse for this great opportunity to learn React And Redux!
+- I would like to thank Microverseinc for this great opportunity to learn React And Redux!
 - I would like to acknowledge Nelson Sakwa the author of the [original design](https://www.behance.net/sakwadesignstudio ) on Behance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>